 Medical Editor: John P. Cunha, DO, FACOEP

-Cytovene (ganciclovir) is used to treat and prevent infections caused by cytomegalovirus.
+Cytovene (ganciclovir) is an antiviral drug used to treat and prevent infections caused by cytomegalovirus.
 This infection usually occurs in patients who have suppressed immune systems such as patients with AIDS and organ transplant patients.
-It is an antiviral drug.
-This medication is available in generic form.
-Common side effects include diarrhea, upset stomach, dizziness, drowsiness, unsteadiness, shaking (tremors), or pain/redness/irritation at the injection site.
+Cytovene is available in generic form.
+Common side effects of Cytovene include:

 Our Cytovene (ganciclovir) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Serious side effects affecting the blood have been reported with the use of ganciclovir.
 Decreased levels of blood cells (white blood cells, red blood cells, and platelets) have occurred.
 Your doctor may monitor your blood with blood tests.

 Stop taking ganciclovir and seek emergency medical attention if you experience any of the following serious side effects:

 - an allergic reaction (difficulty breathing; closing of the throat; swelling of the lips, tongue, or face; or hives);

 - paleness and fatigue that may be signs of anemia (a low level of red blood cells);

 - numbness or tingling in a part of your body.